moocowmoo/python-dashlib/README.md

 # python-dashlib
+Extends python-bitcoinlib to support dashd messaging

-Work In Progress -- Do Not Use
+Prototype -- Do Not Use

+# dependencies

+Requires python-bitcoinlib